There are often many factors that lead to relationship failures.

 You just single-handedly prevent the N.1 cause of relationship failure to ravage your life.

-The N.1 reason why relationship ends is too much negativity.
+The N.1 reason why relationship ends is too much negativity taking hold through vicious cycles.

-- Emotional withdrawal (there’s no emotional bond anymore)
+- Emotional withdrawal (at a feeling level, there’s no emotional bond anymore)

-- Combativeness spiral (arguments are the only way you communicate)
+- Combativeness spiral (at the behavioral level, arguments are the only way you communicate)

 Things can start off seemingly innocently, but little by little negativity builds upon itself in a vicious circle until it squeezes out all the good in you and all is left is bitterness and anger.